-Doing laundry teaches kids how to sort dirty clothes and separate whites from colors, which helps with developing sorting skills and problem solving abilities later in life.
-Additionally, it encourages kids to take ownership over their clothing so they can develop good habits when it comes time for washing their own clothes in the future.
+Doing laundry teaches kids how to sort dirty clothes and separate whites from colors, which helps with developing sorting skills and problem-solving abilities later in life.
+Additionally, it encourages kids to take ownership of their clothing so they can develop good habits when it comes time to wash their own clothes in the future.

 Helping out with gardening

 Gardening gives kids an opportunity to get outside, get some fresh air, and learn more about nature while helping Mom or Dad with gardening tasks such as weeding or watering plants around the house or yard.

 These simple tasks give kids an opportunity to practice physical strength while helping out with household chores like vacuuming or sweeping up dirt from around the house or mopping any spills that may occur on floors or counters throughout each day’s activities.